Lucrehulk/rust-cf-turnstile-bypass/README.md

 ---

 ## Future Plans (may not be done, but if major updates do occur to this project it will likely be these).
+As previously mentioned, 2026 CF has really amped up their user-agent spoof detection.
+They now match user-agent reported browser data to even the TLS handshakes you exhibit.
+A bypass for this is top priority.

 An automatic page-loader and harvester setup script may be created in order to aid with multi-proxy solving, as per page loads are currently needed for such.

 If a feasible solution is found, a way to tunnel individual iframes (hence enhancing multi-proxy solving outside of just different tabs) may be implemented.

+---

+## Contributing

+---

+All contributions are very welcome.
+If you have a way to improve this project, please share with issues, pull requests, etc.

 ---